MicrosoftDocs/sql-docs/docs/reporting-services/lesson-8-create-a-data-filter.md

 8. Save the .rdlc file.

-### Create a function that selects unfiltered data from the PurchaseOrdeDetail table
+### Create a function that selects unfiltered data from the PurchaseOrderDetail table

 1. In Solution Explorer, expand Default.aspx, and then double-click Default.aspx.cs.